The Essential Guide to Helping New Nurses Fit In

 What is Nursing Onboarding?

 New nurse integration, in simple terms, refers to nursing onboarding.
 This process helps a new nurse settle into his job, learn about his team, and know how his workplace functions.
-It is not a one-time activity but a journey with support by mentors and learning on the job.
+However, it is not a one-time activity but a journey with support from mentors and learning on the job.

-A well-planned program allows nurses to understand their work and procedures in the hospital, so that they can provide excellent care for the patients.
+A well-planned program allows nurses to understand their work and procedures in the hospital to provide excellent patient care.

 Why This Training Matters to New Nurses